markeletona/global_mesopelagic_respiration/README.md

 # global_mesopelagic_respiration
 Code to reproduce the results from Gómez-Letona &amp; Álvarez-Salgado (under review).
+Steps:

+1. Install the conda environment specified in the `.yml` file ('oceanicu.yml`).
+If you need help with this, see [this](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+2. Open the project with Spyder and execute the `master.py` script (a very minor edit is required to download the POC data, see details in file).

 ### Data availability
 The source data for this work is publicly available: